 While live scripting, edits are auto‑saved every 5 minutes just like place edits, and a collaborator can manually save a script at any time with CtrlS (⌘S).
 Saved or auto‑saved versions are logged in the Script History window.

-Through Drafts mode, you can independently edit and test scripts without affecting the experience for others.
-After you finish drafting a script, you can commit it to the shared repository and Team Test the committed version with collaborators.
+Through Drafts mode, you can independently edit and test scripts without affecting the game for others.
+After you finish drafting a script, you can commit it to the shared repository and use collaborative testing to test the committed version with others.

 If another collaborator commits changes to the same script that you're editing, an icon with a green ⊕ symbol appears in the Drafts window.
 To view their changes, right‑click the script and select Compare With Server.